Laugh! Laugh! Laugh!

 Laugh!
 Laugh!
 Laugh!
 (Italian: Ridere!
 Ridere!
 Ridere!) is a 1954 Italian comedy film directed by Edoardo Anton and starring Tino Scotti, Ugo Tognazzi and Carlo Dapporto.

 The film's sets were designed by the art director Beni Montresor.
 It was shot in Ferraniacolor.

 Plot

 Mr. Spinotti travels on a train.
 He passes the inspector and asks the users for their tickets.
-Our protagonist argues with the inspector, but little by little he begins to tell stories and jokes to those present.
+The protagonist argues with the inspector, but little by little he begins to tell stories and jokes to those present.